-There is no cure for emphysema, but treatments are available to relieve symptoms and prevent further lung damage.
+There’s no cure for emphysema, but treatments are available to relieve symptoms and prevent further lung damage.
 People who have emphysema and smoke should quit smoking immediately.
-After you have quit smoking, there are several treatments available for emphysema.
+After you’ve quit smoking, there are several treatments available for emphysema.

-People with emphysema may be prescribed an oral steroid like prednisone, in addition to using an inhaler.
+In addition to using an inhaler, people with emphysema may be prescribed an oral steroid like prednisone.
 Antibiotics are also popular treatments, preventing infections that can lead to dangerous conditions like pneumonia.

 Mucolytic agents are sometimes prescribed to help lessen mucous.
-These treatments come in the form of expectorants, medications that help bring mucus up from the lungs.
+These treatments come in the form of expectorants.
+Expectorants are medications that help bring mucus up from the lungs.
 Mucinex and Robitussin are popular over-the-counter versions.

 Many people who have emphysema will eventually need to use an oxygen treatment every day.
 As the disease progresses, the need for oxygen often increases.
 Some will eventually require oxygen all the time.